The-Commit-Company/frappe-react-sdk/README.md

 };
 ```

+#### See Explnation (click to expand):

+<details><p>

+The `useFrappeGetDocListOffline` hook is used for fetching, storing, and syncing a list of documents in IndexedDB.
+It takes in four parameters: `doctype`, `args`, `databaseName`, and `version`.
+The `doctype` parameter is the name of the doctype to fetch, the `args` parameter is an object that contains the arguments to pass (filters, pagination, etc), `databaseName` is an optional parameter for the name of the database to use, and `version` is an optional parameter for the version of the database to be used.

+The hook returns an object (`SWRResponse`) with the following properties: `data`, `error`, `isLoading`, `isValidating`, and `mutate`.
+The type definition of the document object to fetch is passed as a type parameter `T`.

+The hook first checks if the data is in IndexedDB.
+If the data is not present, it set `shouldLoad` to `true`.
+If the data is present, it proceeds to check for the latest count, it fetches the count from the Frappe server for comparison.
+The hook uses the `useGetLastFetched` hook to check the last fetched data in IndexedDB.

+If the last fetched count is different from the count fetched from the Frappe server, it set `shouldLoad` to `true`.
+If same then the hook fetch timestamp from frappe for document for comparison.

+If the last fetched timestamp is different from the timestamp fetched from the Frappe server, the hook sets a state variable `shouldLoad` to `true`.

+If `shouldLoad` is `true` then proceeds to fetch data from the server using the `useFrappeGetDocList` hook.

+The hook also stores the data in IndexedDB if it is fetched from the server.
+The hook also has a mutate function which, when called, refetches the data from the server.

+Overall the hook uses IndexedDB and server to fetch the latest data and store it for offline use case.
+It also provides a way to force refresh the data.

+</p></details>

 Type declarations are available for the second argument and will be shown to you in your code editor.
 <br/>
 <br/>